Diagnosis of Esophageal Cancer

 Review of Medical History

-or gastroesophageal reflux disease), and exposure to substances that irritate and damage the throat.
+), and exposure to substances that irritate and damage the throat.
 Your doctor may also ask about rare congenital conditions.

 No part of your physical exam points directly to this disease, but your doctor will do a thorough exam to evaluate your overall health and look for associated conditions, like malnutrition,